UniversalViewer/universalviewer/README.md

 When switching between branches, the super project may have a different commit hash stored for any or all of the submodules (examples, tests, src/themes/uv-default-theme).

-This will show as "new commits" when doing `git status`.
+This will show as "new commits" when doing a `git status`.

 To reset the submodules to their correct commit hash for the current branch use:

 	git submodule update --init

+Be aware that this will leave your submodules in a "detached HEAD state" as after the initial clone.
+Git only deals in commit hashes for submodules, you need to check out the appropriate branch yourself.